biocaddie/elasticsearch-queryexpansion-plugin/README.md

 -> Installed queryexpansion
 ```

+### For now, we need to load the plugin during startup
-NOTE: while the above command works, the following does not:
+NOTE - while the above command works, the following does not:
 ```bash
 docker rm -f elastic-qe; docker run --name=elastic-qe -it -d -p 9200:9200 -v /home/ubuntu/plugin.zip:/plugins/plugin.zip  -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" docker.elastic.co/elasticsearch/elasticsearch:5.3.2 && sleep 15s && docker exec -it elastic-qe bin/elasticsearch-plugin install file:///plugins/plugin.zip
 ```

+It seems the plugin needs to be installed during the initialization phase, as adding a slight delay causes it to fail.

 ## Test